richardjo/NikonBiostationConverter/README.md

 Option 2 (Easier, slower performance)

  1. `git clone <url-of-the-project>` or alternatively, download the repository directly from the GitHub site.
  2. Navigate to the "dist" folder in the download, run the executable and then click on the actual application.
-Be patient - this process can take a long time.
+Be patient - this process can take a long time (this feature has not been completed yet).

 **Operation**
  1. Locate the directory containing input images using the dropdown menu.